-- Students who are unexcused tardy to school (8:00-11:00 a.m.) will receive a detention upon the third unexcused tardy during a quarter. - A warning will be issued for the 4th unexcused tardy to school. - If a student is unexcused tardy for the 5th, 6th and 7th time during a quarter, the student will receive a detention for each successive tardy arrival.
-These detentions will be added to all others and the protocols for accumulated detentions will be followed. - The administration will reserve the right to declare a day as risky due to weather or other events and will not be counted in the total. - The disciplinary procedures for unexcused tardies to school also apply to being unexcused tardy to each class period including late return from lunch. - 10.
-Students needing to leave school early for a valid reason must bring a note explaining the reason and signed by a parent or guardian.
-Notes must be brought to the secondary school office before school (8:00 a.m.).
-An early dismissal will be granted for the same reasons allowed for excused absences.
-Students must sign out upon leaving (and sign back in upon their return if they are planning to return during the same day). - 11.
+- Students needing to leave school early for a valid reason must bring a note explaining the reason and signed by a parent or guardian. - Notes must be brought to the secondary school office before school (8:00 a.m.). - An early dismissal will be granted for the same reasons allowed for excused absences. - Students must sign out upon leaving (and sign back in upon their return if they are planning to return during the same day). - 13.
 If a student becomes ill while in school, he/she must report to the health room (or office if the health room is not available) and a parent/guardian will be notified and permission to leave granted by an administrator.
-No student should ever sign out and leave the building without obtaining permission from an administrator for any reason. - 12.
+No student should ever sign out and leave the building without obtaining permission from an administrator for any reason. - 14.
 Parents are asked to refrain from requesting that their child be allowed to "run errands" during the school day.
-No notes will be "kept on file" giving the student permission to leave "as needed." - 13.
+No notes will be "kept on file" giving the student permission to leave "as needed." - 15.
 One day per week only (to be determined by the administration) seniors are allowed to leave the school grounds at lunch with written parent permission.
 Parents who do not desire to have their child with this privilege should individually instruct their child of that fact.
 Any student may leave for lunch with their parent or grandparent but must sign out in the office and return from lunch for the start of the class period immediately following their lunch period.
 Students are NOT PERMITTED to leave for lunch with anyone other than their parent or grandparent, even with written parental permission.
 This includes students riding with other students.